jaytimm/spacy-nlp/README.md

 > working with actual corpora, as opposed to
 > `nlp("This is a sentence.")`.

-> WITHOUT the stupid shit that python bloggers do.

 > `spaCy` is beyond groovy!
 Truly.

 ------------------------------------------------------------------------